-During the series, the viewing audience is introduced to somewhat bizarre parenting styles.
-Styles include strange labels such as conscious-attachment, helicopter, hypnosis, and push-parenting.
-Of course, each parent thinks their particular style or raising a child is the best method.
-The response to the series was mixed and the series was not renewed for a second season.
+The viewing audience is introduced to somewhat bizarre parenting styles during the series.
+Styles include strange labels such as conscious attachment, helicopter, hypnosis, and push-parenting.
+Of course, each parent thinks their particular style of raising a child is the best method.
+The response to the series was mixed and not renewed for a second season.

 List of Extreme Guide to Parenting Episodes